Hensel minimality I: Examples of Hensel minimal structures

 It might be a bit unclear from the formulation of that lemma in \cite{Yin.tcon} whether it is intended that parameters from $\RV$ are allowed.
 In any case, the proof given in \cite{Yin.tcon} goes through with parameters from $\RV$.

-\begin{thm}[$\Tomin$-convex examples] Let $\Tomin$ be a power-bounded o-minimal theory containing the theory of real closed fields, in a language $\Lomin$ expanding the language of rings.
-Let $\cT$ be the theory of $\Tomin$-convex valued fields, in the language $\cL$ which is obtained by expanding $\Lomin$ by a predicate for the valuation ring (as explaind at the beginning of this subsection).
+\begin{thm}[$\Tomin$-convex examples] Let $\Tomin$ be a power-bounded o-minimal theory containing the theory of real closed fields, in a language $\Lomin$ containing the language of rings.
+Let $\cT$ be the theory of $\Tomin$-convex valued fields, in the language $\cL$ which is obtained by extending $\Lomin$ by a predicate symbol for the valuation ring (as explaind at the beginning of this subsection).
 Then $\cT$ is $1$-h-minimal. \end{thm}

 \begin{proof} We use the criteria from Theorem~\ref{thm:tame2vf} to prove $1$-h-minimality, so let an $A$-definable map $f\colon K \to K$ be given, for some $A \subset K \cup \RV$.
 Let $X_i \subset K$ and $g_i\colon K \to K$ be as obtained from Lemma~\ref{lem:piecewise-omin}.